albertoperdomo2/knn-cpp/README.md

 # knn-cpp

-This project is a simple implementation of a cpp library.
+This project is a super simple implementation of a cpp library.
 In this case, I decided to implement a simple algorithm such as the K-Nearest Neighbor Algorithm.
 With this project, rather than work on a complex project, I decided to build a simple "Machine Learning" library to perform KNN inference in order to validate some OOP concepts that I have been learnign recently as well as my knowledge on how to structure a cpp project.

 ## KNN Algorithm
 The k-nearest neighbor algorithm is a non-parametric (aka being distribution-free) classification that is used for both regression and classification.